 Despite having higher Fe-OC levels (as a percentage of total sediment OC) than most aquatic sediments studied to date, other sediment characteristics in FCR and BVR are within the range of those measured in other locations.
 FCR and BVR have much lower sediment OC content than the boreal lakes analyzed by Peter and Sobek (2018; 14-38% of sediment mass), but higher sediment OC than the primarily marine sediments analyzed by Lalonde et al. (2012; 0-7% of sediment mass).
 Fe concentrations are high in sediment from FCR and BVR, with a mean of 53,466 mg/kg dry weight (Krueger et al., 2020).
-However, Peter and Sobek (2018) observed low Fe-OC as a percentage of sediment OC (μ =6.7%) in one extremely high-Fe lake (Övre Skärsjön; 226,172 mg/kg reducible Fe in sediment).
-Likewise, pH in FCR and BVR is circumneutral (Figure S7), well within the range of 5.4-7.6 reported by Peter and Sobek (2018), and both Peter and Sobek (2018) and Lalonde et al. (2012) included a range of oxic and hypoxic sediments in their analyses.
-These observations from a range of aquatic sediments suggest that site-specific characteristics associated with catchment geology, water residence time, OC and Fe input rates, OC quality, and Fe mineral forms play an important role in determining the percentage of sediment OC that is bound to Fe.
-Understanding the controls on Fe-OC in freshwater sediment will require Fe-OC characterization at a greater number and diversity of lakes and reservoirs.
+However, Peter and Sobek (2018) observed low Fe-OC as a percentage of sediment OC (μ=6.7%) in one extremely high-Fe lake (Övre Skärsjön; 226,172 mg/kg reducible Fe in sediment).
+Likewise, pH in FCR and BVR is circumneutral (Figure S8), well within the range of 5.4-7.6 reported by Peter and Sobek (2018), and both Peter and Sobek (2018) and Lalonde et al. (2012) included a range of oxic and hypoxic sediments in their analyses.

+Differences in the percentage of organic matter that is bound to Fe may result from numerous site-specific factors.
+For example, increasing ratios of Fe:OC and increasing absolute concentrations of Fe and OC can all increase the amount of Fe-OC coprecipitation (Chen et al., 2016; Kleber et al., 2015 and references therein).
+Likewise, differing Fe forms, Fe-weathering rates, OC quality, and pH may also impact the formation and stability of Fe-OC complexes (Curti et al., 2021; Kaiser et al., 2007; Kaiser & Guggenberger, 2003; Kleber et al., 2015; Luo et al. 2022); these differences may derive from contrasting geology, catchment vegetation, and trophic status, among many other factors.
+Disentangling the multiple interacting factors that can influence Fe-OC dynamics across sites will require Fe-OC characterization at a greater number and diversity of lakes and reservoirs.
 Such research will be essential to understanding how freshwater OC sequestration may be affected by global changes in Fe concentrations (Weyhenmeyer et al., 2014), water temperatures (Dokulil et al., 2021; O'Reilly et al., 2015), and pH (Garmo et al., 2014; Gavin et al., 2018; Stoddard et al., 1999), among other factors.